Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: 2DTS of dispersive electronic systems: paramagnetic vs. diamagnetic processes

 The complete computation of the diamagnetic process is shown in Fig.\ \ref{fig:semidia}.
 Here we used the same resonance condition $\Omega=\Delta$ and values $\tau_p\Omega$ and $t/\Delta$ adopted in Fig.\ \ref{fig:semipara}.
-In the upper row, panels (a)-(c), we considered the dispersive limit $t\gg\Delta$, while in the lower row, panels (d)-(f), we considered the opposite $t\ll\Delta$ case.
-The diamagnetic process is much less effective in selecting specific spots in the 2D map as compared to the paramagnetic ones, as one can observe in panels (c)-(f), where we show the results obtained in the impulsive limit.
-When we consider the dispersive limit, diamagnetic processes probe a continuum of excitations with a smooth \emph{onset} at the optical gap; see the behavior of $\rho^{\text{dia}}(E)$ in the Supplementary Material \cite{fiore_}.
-This leads to a wide range of $(\omega_t,\omega_\tau)$ values where the signal is sizable but without any singularity appearing in panel (c).
+In the upper row, panels (a)-(c), we considered the {more dispersive limit $\bar{t}/\Delta=2$}, while in the lower row, panels (d)-(f), we considered the {$\bar{t}/\Delta=0.1$ case}.
+The diamagnetic process is much less effective in selecting specific spots in the 2D map compared to the paramagnetic ones, as one can observe in panels (c)-(f), where we show the results obtained in the impulsive limit, {which reproduce the stripe-like phenomenology highlighted in Eqs.\ \ref{eq:jdiatot1} and \ref{eq:jdiatot2}.}

-The set of Eqs.\ \ref{eq:scheme}-\ref{eq:jdiatot} represent the central result of the present work: they provide, indeed, a general expression for the computation of the 2D maps, where the details of the excitation spectrum of the system is fully encoded in the density of states $\rho(E)$ of Eq.\ \ref{eq:scheme}.
+The set of Eqs.\ \ref{eq:scheme}-\ref{eq:jdiatot2} represent the central result of the present work: they provide, indeed, a general expression for the computation of the 2D maps, where the details of the excitation spectrum of the system is fully encoded in the density of states $\rho(E)$ of Eq.\ \ref{eq:scheme}.
 As an example, in the case of the 2D lattice model in Eq.\ \ref{eps}, this is in turn given for paramagnetic-like and diamagnetic-like processes by the analytical expressions in Eqs. \ref{rhointer}-\ref{rhomix} and \ref{rhodia}, respectively.
-The present approach can also be extended to interacting electronic systems, once that the spectrum $E_\a$ of the interacting eigenstates (labeled by a generic index $\a$) is known.
+The present approach can be in principle extended to interacting electronic systems, once that the spectrum $E_\a$ of the interacting eigenstates (labeled by a generic index $\a$) and the matrix elements of light-matter couplings are known.
 In this case, some additional care should be taken to account for all the possible $E_\a-E_\b$ transitions triggered by the possible light-matter couplings in $K^{(3)}_\mathcal{S}$, see e.g.\ Ref.\ \cite{rostami_AnnalsofPhysics21, ono_Phys.Rev.Lett.25}.